-Financial aid awards will typically be applied to your student account each semester about one week before the first day of classes.
+Financial aid will typically apply to your student account each semester about one week before the first day of classes.
 Generally, funds are issued in two disbursements, once in the fall semester and once in the spring semester.

 Disbursement and enrollment status

 Before KU Financial Aid and Scholarships (FAS) disburses any funds, you must follow the steps on the Application Process Checklist.
 Financial aid is awarded based on the information you provided on the FAFSA and is disbursed based on your enrollment status.
 You may not qualify for all of your financial aid if you are not enrolled in at least 12 hours as an undergraduate student or 9 hours as a graduate/professional/law student.

 - What if I plan to add hours at a later date?
 Your financial aid awards will not be credited to your university account until you are enrolled in the minimum number of hours.
 If you add hours to meet the minimum hour requirement before the first day of classes, your awards will be disbursed, provided you have a complete financial aid file.
 If you cannot add hours before the first day of classes, you will not receive your aid until you do.

 - What if I am enrolled in less than the minimum number of hours?
 If you are not enrolled in 12 credit hours as an undergraduate or 9 hours as a graduate/professional/law student, you may still qualify for financial aid, but FAS must receive notification of your enrollment status to determine your financial aid eligibility.
 (Complete or update your enrollment status in Enroll & Pay (Student Center > Accept/Decline Awards > Award Package Page 2).
 Once you have updated your enrollment status, your financial aid may be adjusted.
 This adjustment could result in a cancellation or reduction of certain financial aid programs.